PabloEzeRomano/qr-menu/app/menu/components/README.md

-# Demo Menu Components
+# Menu Components

-This directory contains the modular components for the demo menu page.
+This directory contains the modular components for the menu page.
 The components are designed to be reusable and maintainable.

 ## Component Structure